 There is not much to eat within Zhangjiajie’s area.
 Its cuisine is essentially made of lamb stews and soups.
 If you do not appreciate spicy food, be aware of eating in restaurants.
 Locals do not speak English, so it may be difficult to be clear about what you want.
-There are two quite big supermarkets selling all kinds of western goods and two great pastry shops, so I would suggest those for meals.
+There are two quite big supermarkets selling all kinds of western goods and two great pastry shops, so those are great suggestions .
 Instant noodles are always a sure thing as well.
 Guanli Road offers plenty of joints from where you can buy dumplings, sweet bread and spicy food from, to eat on the go.
-Tianmen Road (天门路) and Dayong Road (大同路) are the busiest streets when comes to food: you’ll have plenty of options, ranging from hot pot houses to lobster specials and rice noodles joints.
+Tianmen Road (天门路) and Datong Road (大同路) are the busiest streets when comes to food.
+You’ll have plenty of options, ranging from hot pot houses to lobster specials and rice noodles joints.

 Where to stay

-I strongly recommend travelers to stay at an accommodation in the city center.
+Travelers should stay in an accommodation in the city centre.
 There are some other joints still inside the protected area, but these are already too far from the attractions.
-Hostel Geographer () was a very good surprise.
-Clean, with nice and English-speaking (little, but existent) staff, strong wi-fi connection and a design sense.
-It would be my choice for a second time in Zhangjiajie.
+Hostel Geographer was a very good surprise.
+Clean, with nice and English-speaking (little, but existent) staff, strong Wi-Fi connection and good design sense.
+A place to definitely stay at again in Zhangjiajie.
 They have dormitories, single and double rooms available.
 In Geographer’s street, there are two other accommodations with great service as well.
-Zhangjiajie MINI Inn also has good reviews, clean sheets and a good environment, being located aside from Geographer.
-There are also other options for families or quiet couples: Zhangjiajie Summer Apartment, Zhangjiajie Tianzi Shangyuan Inn Zhangjiajie Downtown Branch or 7Days Inn Zhangjiajie Huilong Road Pedestrian Street (a well-known branch all over China which maintains an average standard, similar to Ibis branches).
+Zhangjiajie MINI Inn also has good reviews, clean sheets and a good environment, located near Geographer.
+There are also other options for families or quiet couples such as Zhangjiajie Summer Apartment, Zhangjiajie Tianzi Shangyuan Inn, Zhangjiajie Downtown Branch or 7Days Inn Zhangjiajie Huilong Road Pedestrian Street (a well-known branch all over China which maintains an average standard, similar to Ibis branches).
 There is also Best Western Grand Hotel Zhangjiajie located 15 minutes (by car) away from all the city hustle.

 How to get there

-- I have been to China several times now and there is a thing with expiration dates: supermarkets and convenience stores do not worry much about it, so be sure to check the products’ dates before consuming them.
+- There’s a thing about expiry dates in China—supermarkets and convenience stores do not worry much about it, so be sure to check the products’ expiry dates before consuming them.
 Some may be months and even years past their due date.

 - No one speaks English in Zhangjiajie and there is no free internet access in China, so be sure to write down or take a screenshot of everything you need, such as hotel and tour reservations, basic sentences, photos of any goods you are thinking of buying.